 MARTIN SCHUSTER

-The DNA of my art is the 90s and 0s, a once analogue world and the digital revolution.
-I’m fascinated by videogame designs, the aesthetics of music videos and plastic toys.
+The DNA of my art is the 90s and the 0s, a once analogue world and the digital revolution.
+I’m fascinated by the design of videogame designs, the aesthetics of music videos and plastic toys.

-What Martin Schuster finds interesting is what concerns his generation.
-He is especially interested in exploring consumer behavior.
-Memories and experiences from his childhood and youth inspire Martin Schuster.
-An inner lightness that can be found in almost all his paintings contradicts thinking about a society whose capitalist structure is characterized by unfair hierarchies, consumption, strive for profit and growth.
-Schuster wonders how these symptoms affect our well-being, feelings and desires.
+What Martin Schuster finds interesting, is what his generation concerns.
+He is interested in exploring consumer behavior.
+Martin Schuster is inspired by memories and experiences from his childhood and youth.
+An inner lightness, that can be found in almost all of his paintings, contradicts thinking about a society whose capitalist structure is characterized by unfair hierarchies, consumption, strive for profit and growth.
+Schuster wonders how these symptoms affect our well-being, our feelings and desires.

-Martin’s paintings show parties, journeys, an escape from reality and a lot of contemporary surrealism.
-He intends to arrange his landscapes like stage settings as they can be found in cinemas and theatres.
-Often, they are situated in a post-apocalyptic world, picturing the future, which turns out to be the present, or the other way around.
+Martin’s paintings shows parties, journeys, an escape from reality and a lot of contemporary surrealism.
+He intends to arrange his landscapes like stage settings, as they can be found in cinemas and theatres.
+Often, they are situated in a post-apocalyptic world, picturing the future, which actually turns out to be the present, or vice versa.
 A theme that appears consistently in his paintings is simultaneity: infinite pleasure, immeasurable possibilities of reason and intelligence, greed and senseless thrill coexist.

 Exhibitions at Galerie Nasty Alice: Shifting Times 2025Fantasia 2022 .
 Fair Share Art Fair 2022 .
 KunstRAI 2022 .
 Ein, Zwei, Drie, Vier 2021 .
 Land of Glory 2019 .